Nob Hill Restaurants

 708 Bush St., Nob Hill

-Dining here is an all senses on deck experience.
-There are only 28 seats in the smallish space surrounding a bustling open kitchen so socializing with fellow diners is kind of unavoidable.
-To keep the focus on the food, the team created an excellent—and at $115 a pop, surprisingly affordable—tasting menu brimming with locally grown ingredients (a lot comes from the restaurant's Santa Cruz farm) prepared in unexpected ways.
-The wine program is just as impressive as the food.
+Dining at this Michelin-starred gem is an all-senses-on-deck experience.
+There are only 12 seats in the smallish space surrounding a bustling open kitchen.
+The new-Nordic-inflected tasting menu focuses on sustainably and locally grown ingredients prepared in unexpected ways.
+And the wine program is just as impressive as the food.

 1760 Polk St., Nob Hill